bitrix24/b24restdocs/api-reference/imopenlines/openlines/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey’s file: how they work, what the connection is between them and the connectors, what scenarios are implemented in REST.
+- from Sergey's file: how they work, what the connection is between them and the connectors, what scenarios are implemented in REST.

 {% endnote %}